A THR 101 Production Practicum I (1)

 A THR 303Z Playwriting I (3)

 Workshop dealing with the craft of playwriting.
-Focuses on preparing stage worthy one-act plays; some of these scripts may be considered for presentation in the Plays In Process Festival of new student plays.
+Focuses on preparing stage worthy one-act plays, ready for submission to the FRESH ACTS festival of new plays.
 Limited enrollment.
 No previous playwriting experience is required.
+Prerequisite(s): permission of instructor.

 A THR 305 Stage Combat (3)